-SSAB’s new Hardox steel containers offer a boost in sustainability for the transport sector.
+SSAB’s new Hardox steel is being used in containers that offer a boost in sustainability for the transport sector

 When it comes to containers, more load with less drag means lower fuel consumption and a reduced CO2 footprint.
-Swedish steel company SSAB has produced a range of roll-on containers that deliver just that.
+Swedish steel company SSAB has produced the steel for a range of roll-on containers that deliver just that.